 Although we believe an opportunity exists to materially expand our alfalfa seed business without substantially overhauling our operations, we could nevertheless encounter unforeseen problems.
-For example, in fiscal 2011 and 2012, some of our growers elected to grow crops, such as cotton, that yielded greater profit than alfalfa seed, and this could reoccur from time to time as commodity prices shift.
+For example, in fiscal 2011 and 2012, some of our seed growers elected to grow crops, such as cotton, that yielded greater profit than alfalfa seed, and this could reoccur from time to time as commodity prices shift.
 However, having leased farmland beginning in fiscal 2011, we now have the ability to grow a portion of our alfalfa seed production ourselves, which could partially mitigate this risk in future years.
-Our growers could also decide to grow stevia for us instead of alfalfa seed, which is another uncertainty facing our primary business, although, to date, we have not contracted with third parties to grow our stevia crop.
 Beginning in fiscal 2011, we also faced the new risk caused by the availability of Roundup Ready alfalfa ("RRA") in the U.S., which could materially impact sales of our seed.
 We are still uncertain as to the extent to which RRA will negatively impact our business, if at all, but lack of regulations regarding field isolation could raise concerns about contamination of our non-GMO seed.
 Moreover, we sell into regions of the world that have a zero tolerance policy regarding GMO seed, so we will have to be able to maintain the integrity of our seed in order to sell in certain parts of the world.
 Therefore, we acknowledge that our plans to grow our alfalfa seed business are subject to some uncertainties.